-This approach appears very successful to build trust among their audience members effect the audiences of these media grow.
-Audience growth is generally monetised the combination of donor funding, membership models or donations, sponsored content advertisement, among other revenue streams.[18]
+This approach appears very successful to build trust among their audience members.[17]
+In effect the audiences of these media grow.
+Audience growth is generally monetised through a combination of donor funding, membership models or donations, sponsored content and advertisement, among other revenue streams.[18]

-However, there are a few common factors among these case studies that cast a doubtransferability of this success.
-All three countries feature in lists of emerging economical three outlets are digital born with a focus on background analysis or stories.
-The refragile Finance, with a focus of media in repressive environments or in exile, does profew indications of what does, and what does not work.
-The findings of the report sugnered is potential in generating income by pooling media together into a global adventwork.
+However, there are a few common factors among these case studies that cast a doubt over the transferability of this success.
+All three countries feature in lists of emerging economies, and all three outlets are digital born with a focus on background analysis or stories.
+The report Fragile Finance, with a focus of media in repressive environments or in exile, does provide a few indications of what does, and what does not work.
+The findings of the report suggest that there is potential in generating income by pooling media together into a global advertising network.
 Through this, the media achieve global reach.
-Another indication from the repoints out that audience donations are not an option for media working in these difficult circumstances.
-Audiences cannot safely donate or simply do not have the resources paying for news.[19]
-The differing findings in case studies suggest that there might be in successful revenue streams depending on the specific context in which a media of operating.
-This knowledge gap in research so far is particularly interesting to explore
+Another indication from the report points out that audience donations are not an option for media working in these difficult circumstances.
+Audiences cannot safely donate or simply do not have the resources to afford paying for news.[19]
+The differing findings in case studies suggest that there might be trends in successful revenue streams depending on the specific context in which a media outlet is operating.
+This knowledge gap in research so far is particularly interesting to explore further.